rusik69/c69/README.md

 Ansible should be installed on the host used to deploy govnocloud.

+All nodes and masters should be connected using tailscale.

 ## Usage

 govnocloud-client can be used to interact with govnocloud.